SuffolkLITLab/EfileProxyServer/docs/architecture.md

 * `ecfcodes` extends `db`, and contains code related to the `tyler_efm_codes` database (see [tyler_codes.md](tyler_codes.md) for more info).
 * `model` contains internal business representations of objects like Addresses.
 * `server` contains code related to running the HTTP / REST server.
     * `server.ecf4` contains all of the code used to file into ECF 4 courts.
-The `jeffnet` subpackage does the same for the Jefferson Parish court in Louisiana.
     * `server.services` contains all of the Jakarta API for RESTful Web Services (JAX-RS) code that provides our external facing REST API, and utility files that are JAX-RS and REST specific.
-    * `server.setup` contains specific `jeffnet` vs `tyler` implemetations of common interfaces.
+    * `server.setup` contains specific `tyler` implemetations of common interfaces.
 * `stdlib` contains code that really should be in the standard lib (i.e. no business logic, and only depends on `java`/`javax`/logging classes).
 * `tyler` contains code specific to Tyler Technologies' implementations of ECF 4 and ECF 5.
 * `utils` contains various helper functions and classes.